6 golden rules to turn yourself into a (sales) wizard.

 Before a meeting, web meeting, or call:

-• choose a nice, quiet room and dress up appropriately (yes, sure you’ll have to turn your video on).
+- choose a nice, quiet room and d (yes, sure you’ll have to turn your video on).

 2. First 5 minutes.
 Starting off with a bang.